-Roles are only transferred to persons if this does not give rise to any conflicts of interest (see also section 5.2.4) and independence is maintained, i.e. that the areas of the Trust Center charged with issuing and revoking certificates are independent of other organizations in their decisions regarding the establishment, provision, maintenance, and suspension of services in accordance with applicable certificate policies and all employees entrusted with the issuing and revocation of certificates are free from financial or other pressures in the performance of their duties that could affect trust in the services provided by the Trust Center.
+Roles are only transferred to persons if this does not give rise to any conflicts of interest (see also section 5.2.4) and independence is maintained, i.e. that provision, maintenance, and suspension of services in accordance with applicable certificate policies and all employees entrusted with the issuing and revocation of certificates are free from financial or other pressures in the performance of their duties that could affect trust in the services provided by the Trust Center.
 This applies to all employees in trusted roles as well as senior managers and executives.